 Linda described the two major achievements of EE: firstly, it showed young people that they could make plans and that those plans can be achieved, and secondly, it showed them how to communicate with a wide range of people, including learners, teachers, principals and officials.
 He also noted that it was important for the organisation to be based in the working class township of Khayelitsha and that it is now taking the campaigns to national level.

-Nkosi attributed the development of his political consciousness to his grandmother’s surprisingly open and progressive values.
+Nkosi attributed the development of his political consciousness to his grandmother’s open and progressive values.
 He described how his aunts had worried about a gay cousin, while his grandmother was very open-minded about it.
 EE simply extended and deepened this political orientation towards tolerance and openness.

 Nkosi did not understand the links between xenophobia and the wider social issues until he began to work in EE.
 He now understands the importance of links with other organisations around health and social justice.
 Nkosi described how his understanding has evolved from the first 500 Broken Windows campaign.
 The key for him was his participation in the leadership committee in 2009.
 Like his scout meetings, the committee met every Friday evening to plan and coordinate campaigns.
 In the early meetings with EE, the learners at his school talked about the problem of not having a science teacher.
 They then began to talk about not having a library at school.
 This led to a wider campaign for school libraries.
 The next campaign was the late-coming campaign.
 This required the Equalisers and Organisers to begin communicating effectively with school principals, teachers and learners.
 In the leadership meetings, the Equalisers learnt how to be assertive without being aggressive.
 They learnt a great deal about non-violent struggle.
 Leaders learnt how to speak openly to their peers in these meetings.
 They began to understand why it was important to avoid rudeness or vulgar language, how to run meetings, how to debate issues, how to manage groups of learners, and how to solve organisational problems.